antonazaryev/twitter-for-chegg/README.md

 This project is a home craft for Chegg

-Frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with eject
-With eject

 ## Available Scripts